 In This Section:

-Graduating seniors and graduate students in any area of applied science may apply.
+Graduating seniors and graduate students in any area of applied science may apply (who are applying to a Ph.D. program or are in the first year of one).
 U.S. citizens or permanent residents.
 NOT for students applying to medical school or those in joint professional degree programs, (although the Foundation may support the Ph.D. portion of a joint M.D./Ph.D. study program).
 Evidence of exceptional creativity, broad understanding, and potential for innovative research is expected.

 The Foundation's interests extend from applied math through applied physics and chemistry, encompassing all of the engineering disciplines, and include those aspects of modern biology which apply the physical sciences intensively.
 For an illustrative list of the fields supported, see the Hertz website.
 It is up to each applicant to defend his or her field as an "applied physical science."Deadlines